khyerdev/khyerdev/README.md

 I am currently learning basic html/css/js and putting my progress on [github pages](https://osch2008.github.io), and I want to learn a javascript framework soon.

+I am also a contributor to [https://emanfm.isso.moe](https://emanfm.isso.moe), a "radio station" for the ULTRAKILL youtuber [Emancipation](https://www.youtube.com/@emancipationvevo), since I worked on 99% of the frontend.

-Other than learning css/js, I am not actively working on any projects right now, but I will soon make my github pages site actually useful, such as displaying my projects.
+Other than learning javascript, I am not actively working on any projects right now, but I will soon make my github pages site actually useful, such as displaying my projects.
+In the future, I am thinking about getting my own aws cloud server, and my own domain.

 One thing I struggle with is asking for help.